November 2016 by Dr. Sara Pizano and Cameron Moore

-Please join Dr. Sara Pizano of Target Zero on Wednesday, Nov.
-9, 2016, at 11 AM Eastern Time for Creating Responsible Lifesaving Public Policy: Solutions for Community Cats.
+Please join Dr. Sara Pizano of Target Zero for Creating Responsible Lifesaving Public Policy: Solutions for Community Cats.
 This free 60-minute webcast, designed for elected officials, will help you learn how other municipalities have managed these issues successfully on the public policy and public relations levels.

 She will share facts about community cats including:

 - Current negligible return to owner rates for lost pet cats.

 - High euthanasia rates for cats in shelters.